Dear Miss Grass,

 Now with that out of the way, let’s talk about cannabis and sleep.
 If getting high isn’t your thing—and it sounds like it’s not—great!
 There are plenty of non-intoxicating products that can help quiet the mind and getting you into your sleepy time frame of mind.
 I especially love the Mineral Sleep Tincture made with full-spectrum hemp-derived CBD, CBN (the sleepiest cannabinoid), and a cocktail of sleep-inducing terpenes like linalool, which is what’s found in lavender).

-I also recommend drawing yourself a bath and popping in either a CBD bath bomb or these new CBD Bath Salts by Lord Jones for an extra decadent treat.
+I also recommend drawing yourself a bath and popping in either a CBD bath bomb or this CBD Bath Soak by Homebody for an extra decadent treat.
 There’s also a great topical Sleep Cream with melatonin and CBD by Dr. Kerklaan, that is a huge hit around here.

 And finally, consider giving a transdermal patch by The Good Patch—also with CBD and melatonin—a try.
 None of these products will leave you feeling high or groggy the next morning.
 And the best part, they’re all federally legal, so go crazy.

 The next thing you should be doing, if you aren’t already, is getting your regular dose of exercise.
 Making sure that you’re in tip-top physical health is the best way to quiet the mind—anxious thought patterns are one of the leading causes of insomnia—and keep the energy in your body flowing in a healthy way.
 If you haven’t already tried meditating, download the Calm app too!
 You’ll be amazed at what a little mindfulness can do.